leocov-dev/maya-qt-img-resource-browser/README.md

 3. The extension of the image
 4. The pixel dimensions of the image
 5. Copy the path with quotes to the clipboard
-6. Save the image file to a new path
+6. Save the image file as a .png

 ##### Notes